310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
-A skit… Then how about we do a hero show after?
+A skit… Then how 'bout we do a hero show after?
 {% endbubble %}

 {% bubble Chiaki %}